 The abbreviations “i.e.” (that is) and “e.g.” (for example) are spelled out in running text and notes.
 Use the abbreviated form in tables, figures, and parentheses.

 Note: In McGill, the phrase “See e.g.” is used without a preceding or trailing comma when it begins a sentence.

 Other Latin abbreviations, such as “cf ” (compare) and “ca.” (about), are followed by a space.

-Capital-letter abbreviations and postal abbreviations contain no periods.
+Capital-letter abbreviations and abbreviations that combine upper- and lowercase letters contain no periods.

 McLachlin CJ, Bowman J

 AB, BC, MB, NB, NL, NS, NU, NT, ON, PE, QC, SK, YK (neutral), YT (bibliographic)

 See the McGill: Examples & Applications page for proper use of abbreviations of in McGill.

 - Note the first use of an abbreviation in parentheses following the full term or name.

 - If the full term or name is itself in a parenthetical statement, note the abbreviation in brackets.